 3. Popular Uses

-Since sardines are oily fish rich in nutrition, no matter fresh or can, they still are the favorite food of many people worldwide.
+Since sardines are oily fish rich in nutrition, no matter fresh or can, they still are the favorite fish type of many people worldwide.
 Every region will have its own way of enjoying these tiny fish.

 Fresh sardines will be marinated and grilled to have the freshest taste.
 In the United Kingdom, sardines are the key ingredient of stargazy pie – a traditional cake eaten during Tom Bawcock’s Eve, in which sardines, eggs, and potatoes are baked under a pastry crust.